 The Best Place to Put an Adjustable Pop Filter

-If the filter you chose has an adjustable design, the best place to put the pop filter is at the halfway point between your mouth and the microphone.
+If your chosen filter has an adjustable design, the best place to put the pop filter is halfway between your mouth and the microphone.
 This is important because the closer the filter is to your mouth, the less efficient it is at slowing down air.
-At the same time, if it is too close to the microphone, it doesn’t have a whole lot of time to disperse, reducing the efficiency of the filter.
+At the same time, if it is too close to the microphone, it doesn’t have a lot of time to disperse, reducing the filter’s efficiency.

-However, it is important to remember that to get good, clean audio out of any microphone, it must be within 1 to 4 inches away from your mouth.
-If you want to get the most out of the filter and have good quality audio, put it 2 inches away from the mic, and speak into the filter from two inches back.
+However, it is important to remember that getting good, clean audio out of any microphone must be within 1 to 4 inches away from your mouth.
+If you want to get the most out of the filter and have good-quality audio, put it 2 inches away from the mic, and speak into the filter from two inches back.

 An Alternative to Using a Pop Filter – Off-Axis Rejection

 If you are strapped for cash, then you can utilize an age-old voiceover technique of dealing with plosives – Off-axis rejection.
 To do this, simply position the microphone to face the sensitive side of your mouth, but not directly in front of it.
 The video above explains this concept using a rather extreme use case, but for streaming, you just need to move the microphone out of the direct line of your speech.